a group of people in a courtroom, Phases of Criminal Trial

 Appeal From Guilty Verdict

-In a criminal law trial, the defendant has the right to appeal if they were found guilty at the trial level.
-To appeal the trial court’s findings, the defendant must generally file a written notice of appeal within thirty days of the decision; however, this deadline may vary from state to state.
+In a criminal trial, the defendant can appeal if found guilty at the trial level.
+To appeal the trial court’s findings, the defendant must file a written notice of appeal within thirty days of the decision; however, this deadline may vary from state to state.

 The written notice of appeal should be filed with the appellate court clerk in the jurisdiction where the conviction was entered.
 The defendant or their attorney should then review the record of the proceedings, including its transcript and all evidence entered at the trial.